Square vs. Clover: Quick Facts, Detailed Features, Pricing, and Our Verdict

 Additionally, its competitive pricing and clear fee structure are particularly attractive to cost-conscious business owners.

-However, companies needing more advanced features or extensive customer support might find Square’s offerings less comprehensive compared to other POS solutions available.
+However, companies needing more advanced features or extensive assistance might find Square’s customer support and feature set less comprehensive compared to other POS solutions available.

 Best For: Start-up Retailers; Small restaurant and appointment businesses